Q&A October

 I began my career as a graphic designer at News Corp.
 Fast forward a decade or two and the newspaper industry was in a downward spiral.
 I had a strong desire to work for a company that prioritised ethics over chasing advertising dollars.
 I decided to change my path and follow my first love, art.

 I got a masters in curatorial and museum studies and started again.
 My first gig was as Adelaide City Council’s inaugural Emerging Curator, where I initially met ANAT Program Manager Jenn Brazier.
-Jenn and this brand new initiative offered me the remarkable opportunity to curate a year long program, where I got to make all the choices.
-Twenty shows, in two spaces over twelve months!
+Jenn and this brand new initiative offered me the remarkable opportunity to create a year long program, where I got to make all the choices.
+Curating and installing twenty shows, in two spaces over twelve months!

-A favourite exhibition from the series was Historia, a term which describes the recording and interpreting of past events.
+A favourite exhibition from the series was Historia, a term describing the recording and interpreting of past events.
 I was lucky to witness the beginnings of the Unbound Collective, four artists and academics from Flinders University’s Yunggorendi First Nations Centre, Simone Ulalka Tur and lecturers Ali Gumillya Baker, Faye Rosas Blanch and Natalie Harkin.
-Ali’s work Tall Ships, employed a mix of imagery and performance to examine themes of sovereignty and the weight of colonialism, celebrating the continued resistance to symbols of invasion.
-Reconsidering Adelaide’s history in the physical representation of its colonial past, Adelaide Town Hall was a world away from The Advertiser.
+Ali’s work Tall Ships featured in Historia was an early work in an ongoing series of intertextual, performative Sovereign Acts, exploring historical ties and future unbinding choices.
+Tall Ships combined imagery and performance to examine themes of sovereignty and the weight of colonialism, celebrating the continued resistance to symbols of invasion.
+Unbound formed the year after this performance in 2014.
+Reconsidering Adelaide’s history in the physical representation of its colonial past, Adelaide Town Hall, was a welcomed world away from The Advertiser.

 Following this challenging and very rewarding start working with artists, I landed roles with local peak orgs SALA, Guildhouse and in 2018 ANAT.